-Under its licence with the Engineering Council, the EI can accredit or approve educational programmes which deliver the foundation technical knowledge and understanding required to go on to achieve IEng and CEng.
+Under its licence with the Engineering Council, the El can accredit or approve educational programmes which deliver the foundation technical knowledge and understanding required to go on to achieve IEng and CEng.
 The output standards which must be delivered in programmes are set by the EngC.
 Engineering qualifications accredited by the EI will need to demonstrate clear energy content.

-Qualification type Level in the national qualifications framework Higher National Certificates and equivalent qualifications Level 4/5 Accreditation available for this type of programme Higher National Certificates/Diplomas and equivalent qualifications can be considered for accreditation as partially meeting the requirement for IEng registration.
-About accredited programmes Higher National Certificates or equivalent qualifications either approved or accredited for the purpose of progression towards IEng registration will have an emphasis on the practical application of current and developing technology.
+Qualification type Level in the national qualifications framework Higher National Certificates and equivalent qualifications Level 4/5

+Higher National Certificates/Diplomas and equivalent qualifications can be considered for accreditation as partially meeting the requirement for IEng registration.

+Higher National Certificates or equivalent qualifications either approved or accredited for the purpose of progression towards IEng registration will have an emphasis on the practical application of current and developing technology.

 An individual who has completed a Higher National Certificate or equivalent qualification or apprenticeship must achieve the prescribed learning outcomes and will possess a coherent body of knowledge including mathematics, natural science and engineering principles, and a proven ability to apply that knowledge to analyse and solve well-defined programmes of work and associated problems using established principles and techniques.